Lance Sheen AEBF Life Member (inducted 1996)

 Member since 1968.

-Treasurer for a great many years, also Captained the Club in 1st Division.
+Treasurer for a great many years, also Captained the Club in the 1st Division.

 Awarded Life Membership in 1978.